Celebrating the Defender

 We were delighted to be part of such a monumental occasion, filming the construction of the sand drawing and capturing the speed and accuracy of the defenders from the sky.
 As well as having photographers on board to capture show stopping scene that had been meticulously created.

-If you are looking aerial filming and photography for your next production please do not hesitate to call our operations team to discuss your requirements or for more information, bookings and availability.
+If you are looking aerial filming and photography for your next production click here to see the services we offer or call our operations team to discuss your requirements or for more information, bookings and availability.
 Tel: 0800 030 4105 Email: email@example.com